CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

 Drop transaction

 This operation drops a specified transaction.
 Dropping a transaction will trigger a Replace-By-Fee (RBF) transaction which is a new version of the original transaction.
 For EVM chains, this RBF transaction has a transfer amount of &#x60;0&#x60; and the sending address is the same as the receiving address.
 It has a higher transaction fee to incentivize miners to prioritize its confirmation over the previous one.
-A transaction can be dropped if its status is &#x60;Broadcasting&#x60; or &#x60;Confirming&#x60;.
+A transaction can be dropped if its status is &#x60;Broadcasting&#x60;.
 A transaction request for tracking is returned upon successful operation.

 ### Example